 Online jobs offer flexibility and even high salaries that you cannot enjoy in an office job.
-However, it doesn’t mean that you’ll quickly accept a job offer that promises a high salary, paid benefits, flexibility and fewer work hours every week.
+However, it doesn’t mean that you’ll quickly accept a job offer that promises a high salary, paid benefits, flexibility, and fewer work hours every week.

 Before taking the job, make sure to ask questions about the day-to-day tasks and expectations on your end.
-Check the company website or look for additional online presence of the potential client.
+Check the company website or look for the additional online presence of the potential client.
 You should also have the opportunity to talk with a company representative or owner through Skype or email.

 Job scammers use different tactics to attract job candidates, but here are some of the common ones:

 You are asked to provide specific financial or personal details right away.
 They include your Social Security number, bank account number, birth date, etc.